-The Company has accumulated losses of ₹2,603.60 Crores resulting into erosion of its net-worth.
-The Company is undergoing the CIRP process and also NCLT has ordered for liquidation of the company.
-Per Advice of SCC (stakeholders' consultation committee), the liquidator has been attempting to sell the company as going concern, and accordingly, the financial statements have been prepared using going concern basis of accounting.
+The Company has accumulated losses of ₹2,639.64 Crores as on 31st March, 2024 resulting in erosion of its net worth.
+The Company was undergoing the CIRP process and also NCLT has ordered for liquidation of the company.
+Per the Advice of the SCC (stakeholders' consultation committee), the liquidator is attempting to sell the company as a going concern and accordingly, the financial statements have been prepared using the going concern basis of accounting.